-The Workshop agreed that four scenarios regarding future Canadian catches should be considered (constant 5, 5 increasing to 10 over 100 years; 5 increasing to 15 over 100 years, constant 2.5; the last case reflects a situation in which half of the Canadian catches are taken from a different stock than the West Greenland catches).
+The Workshop agreed that four scenarios regarding future Canadian catches should be considered (constant 5, 5 increasing to 10 over 100 years; five increasing to 15 over 100 years, constant 2.5; the last case reflects a situation in which half of the Canadian catches are taken from a different stock than the West Greenland catches).

-The sex-ratio for the West Greenland catches should be set to the sex ratio observed in the biopsy samples taken off West Greenland over the 2002-11 period while that for the Canadian catches should be set to the observed sex-ratio (the observed ratio for the Baffin Bay/Davis Strait whales taken by Canada is 4 male, 1 female, 4 unknown-Cherry to double check).
+The sex-ratio for the West Greenland catches should be set to the sex ratio observed in the biopsy samples taken off West Greenland over the 2002-11 period while that for the Canadian catches should be set to the observed sex-ratio (the observed ratio for the Baffin Bay/Davis Strait whales taken by Canada from 2002-11 is 6 male, 7 female, 4 unknown).

-Recent bycatches of bowhead whales by Denmark (Greenland) and any information Donovan and Allison may find for Canada will be will be included in Annex E developed after the Workshop.
+Recent bycatches of bowhead whales by Denmark (Greenland) and any information Donovan and Allison may find for Canada will be included in Annex E developed after the Workshop.
 It was noted that in future, if the number of ship strikes increases as the Northwest Passage opens up, this could trigger an Implementation Review.